Funo1/parseAutomator/README.md

 # Current features:
 - Translates hotkeys/multiple input lines
 - Translates held-down keys
-- Includes delays between actions
+- Includes delays between actions(note the delays should go before the actions, it will be patched soon)

 # Planned to be added:
 - Type/writing specifier (Specify which lines are typed rather than actions.
 For many apps you might have to open chat/search typically with "/" or whatever key bind or mouseclick action in pyautogui the coordinates of the text field)